HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 {{ figure_markup(
   image="number-of-requests-by-percentile-by-type-mobile.png",
-  caption="Number of requests by percentile by type on mobile", description="A column chart showing that on mobile devices, on the 90th percentile we find 14 requests targeting Html content, 60 requests for javascript resources, almost 24 requests for Css, around 70 requests fetching images and 8 requests for fonts..
-On the 75th percentile, there are 6 Html requests, 37 Javascript requests, 12 Css requests, 39 images requests and 5 Fonts requests.
-On the 50th percentile, we can see 2 Html requests, 20 javascript requests, 6 Css requests, 22 images and 3 fonts requests.
-On the 25th percentile, there are 1 Html, 9 javascript, 3 Css, 10 images and 1 font requests.
-On the 10h percentile, we find 1Html, 4 javascript, 1 Css, 6 images and 1 font requests.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=768422178&format=interactive", sheets_gid="174962437", sql_file="requests_by_type.sql"
+  caption="Number of requests by percentile by type on mobile", description="A column chart showing that on mobile devices, on the 90th percentile we find 14 requests targeting HTML content, 60 requests for javascript resources, almost 24 requests for CSS, around 70 requests fetching images and 8 requests for fonts..
+On the 75th percentile, there are 6 HTML requests, 37 JavaScript requests, 12 CSS requests, 39 images requests and 5 Fonts requests.
+On the 50th percentile, we can see 2 HTML requests, 20 javascript requests, 6 CSS requests, 22 images and 3 fonts requests.
+On the 25th percentile, there are 1 HTML, 9 javascript, 3 CSS, 10 images and 1 font requests.
+On the 10h percentile, we find 1Html, 4 javascript, 1 CSS, 6 images and 1 font requests.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQvn7rDUZ96mbcJGd-R-gGdofTptGuReAxtTp-jYGUPpXaDO11ef2LjXz_aj-bk7wIA3gvFbEX_El-e/pubchart?oid=768422178&format=interactive", sheets_gid="174962437", sql_file="requests_by_type.sql"